-In Brazil, malocclusion is found in ages between 7 and 15 years with a prevalence of 6% [1].
+In the setting of orthognathic surgery, malocclusion is the third most common oral health problem after caries and periodontal diseases [1-3].
+The worldwide prevalence of Class III malocclusion in permanent dentition is estimated at 0.7% in Israel and 19.9% in China, being associated with greater facial disfigurement [4].
+Malocclusion is found in ages between 7 and 15 years with a prevalence of 6% in Brazil [5].
 The greatest number of traumatic injuries in primary teeth occur between one and a half and three years of age and in permanent teeth between 7 and 10 years old, with boys being more prone to dental trauma than girls.
-In this scenario, Class III malocclusion affects between 5% and 15% of the entire Brazilian population [1].
+In this scenario, Class III malocclusion affects between 5% and 15% of the entire Brazilian population [5].